allseenn/ubuntu/MacBookProNoX.md

 # To disable X autostart on macbook pro with nvidia GPU.
-For manual startx.
 1. MacBook has nvidia GPU onboard its driver must be blacklisted in file:
 ```
 cd /etc/modprobe.d